 With the new object, the stiffening effect of trapezoid sheeting can be considered in buckling analysis.

-Shear fields are used in daily practice in Germany for the design of structures by considering the stabilization effect of trapezoidal decking connected to bar elements.
-Such stabilization effect can be taken into account only when software with special bar elements with 7 degrees of freedom are used.
-In ConSteel 11 the possibility to consider shear fields at finite element level has been implemented.
-It is important to note, that the trapezoidal decking has to be fixed in an appropriate way to the understructure (all 4 sides on the trapezoidal decking) to be able to calculate proper results.
+It is important to note, that the trapezoidal decking must be fixed in an appropriate way to the underlying structure (all 4 sides on the trapezoidal decking) to be able to calculate proper results.